MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 ![insert the M5 heat-set inserts in the Y-Axis Motor Mount](../img/y_axis_assembly/y_axis_step_12.png){: .shadow}

 !!! tip
-    The motor mount has been redesigned so yours will be shorter than the one in this image.
-On the shorter mount, the heat-set inserts can be installed from the flat side of the mount (the side that printed against the bed).

-    These inserts are much more resistant to being pulled out of the mount than the ones in the older style motor mount, especially when over-torquing the motor bolts.
+    This redesigned motor mount is shorter than the original design, and allows the heat-set inserts to be installed from the side opposite the motor.
+This makes the inserts much more resistant to being pulled out of the mount than the ones in the older style mount, especially when over-torquing the motor bolts.

 ---